Korotana/Drawing-Board-App/README.md

 ## Overview
 This project is a JavaFX visual editor for building state-machine diagrams.
 It demonstrates concepts such as 2D graphics, immediate-mode interaction, the Model-View-Controller (MVC) architecture, multiple synchronized views, and view panning.
 The editor allows users to interactively create state nodes and transition links, edit them, and pan through the workspace.

+A visual editor in Java, JavaFX that demonstrates immediate-mode graphics, interaction with graphics, more complex Model-View-Controller (MVC) architectures, and multiple synchronized views.
+The system is an interactive editor for building state-machine diagrams.

+The editor allows users to select a tool from a tool palette.
+Different tools allow the user to create state nodes, connect states with transition links, move and edit items in the workspace, and pan the view.
+A property panel at the right of the screen allows the user to edit details for a state node or a transition link.
+Pressing the Delete key deletes the selected item (if there is one) and any dependent items.

 ### Features
 - **Part 1:** Basic system with state node creation and linking
 - **Part 2:** Full transition links with event, context, and side effect representation